Ability to Pay in CA Environmental Enforcement Cases

 California environmental law is strict.
 However, the rules do not ignore financial reality.
 In the right cases, your “ability to pay” can change how environmental actions move forward.
 This process is not automatic, but we have seen it work.

 In a California environmental case, “ability to pay” means whether a property owner or business has the money to follow agency rules.
 These rules might include testing, cleanup, or penalty fees.
-This concept does not erase liability.
-It does not cancel your environmental duties.
+When evaluating this, it is crucial to determine if a pollution liability policy is active, as it can absorb some of this financial burden.
+This concept does not erase liability, nor does it cancel your environmental duties.
 Still, it can change how you meet these goals.

 U.S. EPA’s ability-to-pay guidance is publicly available here: